LipSurf/plugins/chrome-extension/README.md

 - [ ] 次　vocab word should work (give match priority) "help wanted" should not open "help"
 - [ ] a.m.  or p.m. doesn't working for annotations
-- [ ] missing on'yomi for 金 likely other kanjis
 - [x] saying r - u shouldn't take you to reddit.com/r/you, saying "topic" shouldn't do top etc.
 - [ ] inflected Japanese verbs need to work -- even for WK  空いて -> 相手
 - [ ] fix inconsistent Japanese for back/previous page